 The cycle — of alternately contracting the muscles and then allowing them to relax — helps strengthen the muscles.
 Other positive side effects include increasing blood circulation to the area and reducing edema.
 The increased blood supply aids the natural healing process.

 NMES units are not intended for pain relief.
 Your physician may prescribe a NMES device to help you regain your strength.
-Like a TENS unit, an NMES unit are small and easily portable, so you can use them at home or work.
+Like a TENS unit, NMES units are small and easily portable, so you can use them at home or work.